 13. Evening: Show or Game

-If you're a theater fan, take in a performance at the Denver Center for Performing Arts.
+End your one day in Denver with a show or game.
+If you’re a theater fan, take in a performance at the Denver Center for Performing Arts.
+The Buell Theater is the go to place for Broadway shows.

-It's not ideal to drive around Denver.
-There is very little street parking, and it's almost impossible to park downtown.
-For a day trip, it's best to throw your car in a parking lot.
+It’s not ideal to drive around Denver.
+There is very little street parking, and it’s almost impossible to park downtown.
+For a one day in Denver day trip, it’s best to throw your car in a parking lot.
 Hoof it or take Lyft or Uber when you need to.

 The laid back town of Boulder Colorado is a gorgeous high altitude town at the base of the Rocky Mountains.
 Boulder is located only 30 miles northwest of Denver, so the town is an easy day trip from Denver.